FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 large part of the residential energy consumption directly depends on the actions of the residents.
 This approach is much more complex, but yields more realistic profiles for individual households.
 A detailed review of different approaches of synthesizign load profiles can be found for example in [xxx grandjean]

 The LoadProfileGenerator (LPG) implments the second approach: It implements a desire-driven human behaviour model to simulate when people are doing what and where they are.
-It was originally developed as PhD-thesis `@pflugradt_modellierung_2016`
+It was originally developed as PhD-thesis [@pflugradt_modellierung_2016].
 The human actions are then used to calculate energy consumption and generate the load profiles.
 This is combined with a lot of additional details for more realistic behaviour modelling, such as illnesses, vacations, joint activities between multiple residents such as eating dinner together, varying shifts from one day or one week to the next, holidays, a detailed per-room lighting model, automatically adjusted dishwasher and washing machine frequency and much more.

 The LPG also contains a full mobility model that tracks for every person where they are and what transport they use to get to other locations, which makes it possible to also generate for example charging profiles for electric cars, electric bicycles and other vehicles.
+The different load profiles have a very strong influence on the self consumption for a photovolatic system for example, as has been shown in [@pflugradt_impact_2019]

 Automatically switching out the devices in a household is a non-trivial task, since multiple activities might use the same device with different load profiles, for example a washing machine might be used to wash 30°C laundry and 60°C laundry.